Neopric-Inc/NeoApps.AI-CodeGenerator/README.md

 Follow these steps, and you should be able to run the project and generate the apps without any issues.

 ## Documentation

+Setup and Installation Guide
+For a detailed guide on setting up the project, generating the API, and hosting it locally, please refer to the Setup and Installation Guide.

+- **[Tutorials](https://github.com/Neopric-Inc/NeoApps.AI-CodeGenerator/blob/main/README-Setup-Guide):** Hands-on tutorials to help you setup project , generate code , build code and host locally.

+This guide includes step-by-step instructions and a video tutorial to help you through the entire process.

 To help you get started and make the most of NeoApps.ai, we have prepared comprehensive documentation: